dzchoi/Inotify-wrapper-for-recursive-directories/README.md

 ### Can throw exceptions.

 All run-time errors including system call errors are logged via user-provided logging function, and thrown as `std::system_error` exceptions.
-(The helper function `Inotify::path()` throws an `std::out_of_range` exception if the watch desciptor given as an argument does not exist.)
+(The helper function `Inotify::path()` throws an `std::out_of_range` exception if the watch descriptor given as an argument does not exist.)

 ### Can accept user-provided logging functions.